miloserdev/openbmc/poky/documentation/overview-manual/yp-intro.rst

    of your design instead of adopting decisions enforced by some system software provider.

--  *Uses a Layer Model:* The Yocto Project :ref:`layer infrastructure <overview-manual/yp-intro:the yocto project layer model>` groups related functionality into separate bundles.
+-  *Uses a Layer Model:* The Yocto Project `layer infrastructure <#the-yocto-project-layer-model>`__ groups related functionality into separate bundles.
 You can incrementally add these grouped functionalities to your project as needed.
 Using layers to isolate and group functionality reduces project complexity and redundancy, allows you to easily extend the system, make customizations, and keep functionality organized.

 -  *Supports Partial Builds:* You can build and rebuild individual packages as needed.
-Yocto Project accomplishes this through its :ref:`overview-manual/concepts:shared state cache` (sstate) scheme.
+Yocto Project accomplishes this through its `shared-state cache <#shared-state-cache>`__ (sstate) scheme.
 Being able to build and debug components individually eases project development.

 -  *Releases According to a Strict Schedule:* Major releases occur on a